nvpro-samples/vk_idbuffer_rasterization/README.md

 ### **per-triangle search part index**

-In this technqiue we try to lower the memory footprint of the previous technique.
+In this technique we try to lower the memory footprint of the previous technique.
 Before we had one partID per triangle, but what if we just store how many triangles each part stores and then figure out which part we are.

 This means we only need the number of triangles each part has, which is a lot less memory (see `part ids` in UI), as it no longer depends on the actual number of triangles.